Overview

 Layout elements vertically and add space between them.

-The container spans the whole line (because its width is still auto).
+The container spans the whole line (because its width is auto).
 It uses a vertical flex under the hood.
-Items default to spread horizontally within it.
+Items default to spread horizontally within the container.

 justify: elements sit at the top by default (flex-start)align: elements fill the stack horizontally by default (stretch)